 In the course of your college career, you may find yourself in a situation where someone’s health is in danger.
-In the case of a serious emergency, you may contact Medical Services and/or Mental Health Services, which are open and prepared to assist you at all times.
+In the case of a serious emergency, you may contact Medical Services and/or the Center for Counseling and Psychological Services, which are open and prepared to assist you at all times.

 In the case of a serious, life-threatening situation, you should call upon the emergency support team and ambulance services immediately.

 - If on-campus: call 314-935-5555 or use one of the blue emergency lights.

 Explain your exact location and describe what is wrong.
 Emergency help will arrive, evaluate the problem and assist with transport to the nearest and most appropriate medical facility.

 Urgent, non-crisis situations that require medical evaluation as soon as possible could include:

 - Significant pain (abdominal, head, neck, ear, chest, with fever)